-While at Indiana State, Marcum assisted the Sycamores to an 18-win season and a spot in the postseason for the first time since 2005-06.
+While at Indiana State in 2012-13, Marcum assisted the Sycamores to an 18-win season and a spot in the postseason for the first time since 2005-06.
 He helped Indiana State to the postseason Women's National Invitation Tournament (WNIT).
 ISU's 18 wins were their most since 2006-07 and the team's 10-8 record within the Missouri Valley Conference was ISU's best since 2008-09.

 Marcum served as the recruiting coordinator at Indiana State bringing in 10 signees that ranked No. 1 in the Missouri Valley Conference in 2013.
 Overall, the highly-decorated recruiting class is ranked No. 65 in the nation.

 The defensively strong Indiana State team set a program record for the fewest points allowed per game for a single season with Marcum on staff.
 The Sycamores held 10 opponents to less than 50 points in a game while their opponents averaged 55.5 points per game for the season.